 If a system is a node on a network, then the System Administrator shares some system control with a Network Administrator.
-System Administrators on the network must therefore be aware of the responsibilities of a Network Administrator.
-Refer to those manuals providing information on Prime networks and Distributed System Management (DSM).
+Administrators of systems on the network therefore must be aware of the responsibilities of a Network Administrator.
+Refer to About This Book for a list of manuals that provide information on Prime networks and Distributed Systems Management (DSM).